About

 Our Selection Process

-Stories featured here are selected from exceptional work recognized by scholarly and professional organizations.
-These awards include the AAAS Kavli Science Journalism Awards, the National Academies Keck Futures Initiative Communication Awards, Pulitzer Prizes, and CASW’s own Victor Cohn Prize for Excellence in Medical Science Reporting and Clark/Payne Award for Young Science Journalists.
-Occasionally we will select stories that have won other prominent science journalism awards.
+Most of the stories featured here are selected from exceptional work recognized by scholarly and professional organizations.
+These awards include the AAAS Kavli Science Journalism Awards, the former National Academies Keck Futures Initiative Communication Awards, Pulitzer Prizes, the Victor McElheny Award for Local and Regional Science Journalism, and CASW’s own Victor Cohn Prize for Excellence in Medical Science Reporting and Clark/Payne Award for Young Science Journalists.
+Occasionally we will select stories that have won other prominent science journalism awards, been selected for anthologies, or been chosen for special recognition by Showcase judges.

 Content for the site is chosen by volunteer judges drawn from the CASW board and other distinguished science journalists.

 We welcome nominations of award-winning stories, especially those that solve journalistic challenges specific to science reporting.
 We cannot yet include broadcast or multimedia stories, but we will take other nominations into account when we are able to expand our selection.
-Contact us through the Suggestion Box.
-We also welcome suggestions of topics for our blog, “The Envelope, Please,” which will provide updates and reporting on the world of science-writing awards.
+Contact us through the Suggestion Box

 Storygrams